The Surreal Lake Biwa

 The name of the lake originates from the Biwa, a Japanese musical instrument that resembles the shape of the lake.
 The name Biwako was established sometime in the Edo Period.
 There are various theories about the origin of the name Biwako, but it is generally believed to be so named because of its resemblance of its shape to that of the stringed instrument.

 Lake Biwa is said to be of tectonic origin.
-It is one of the oldest of the twenty “ancient lakes” of the world and can be traced back, in some form, more than 4 million years.
+It is one of the oldest of the twenty “ancient lakes” of the world and can be traced back to more than 4 million years.
 This long uninterrupted age has allowed for a notably diverse ecosystem to evolve in the lake.
 UNESCO, through its Ramsar Convention, helps with the ecological conservation of some 1,100 species living in and around the lake.

 Travelling in Japan is a breeze with the smallest of towns connected with trains.
 However, it is expensive and we used the Seishun 18 pass for our travel to Shiga.
 We took the JR train from Nara to Kyoto.
 At Kyoto we changed to a local train on the Kosei Line towards Lake Biwa.

-The train line runs parallel to the lake and one can see it all the way if you sit towards the right of the coach.
-The lake occupies a structural depression and is fed by small rivers flowing from the encircling mountains.
-Even as we were headed towards the lake, I could see snow on top of some of the mountains surrounding the lake.
+After Otsukyo Station, the train line runs parallel to the lake and one can enjoy the views of the blue lake for the rest of the way, provided you sit towards the right of the coach.
+Created by a structural depression and fed by small rivers flowing from the encircling mountains, the lake looks endless.
+From the large window of the train, I could see snow on top of some of the mountains on the far side the lake.
 From Kyoto it takes about an hour to reach the Omi-Takashima Station where we got down.
 The Torii at Shirahige Jinja is about 30 minute walk from here.

 A few meters ahead the concrete path gave way to a sandy beach.
 The white sand looked like we were on one of the beautiful beaches of Mauritius.
 It was a bit tough walking as our shoes dug into the semi wet sand.
 As we walked on, the beach became wider.
 It turns out this part of the beach is the Shirohigehamasuiei Camping Ground.
 Towards the rear of this beautiful beach there is a thick grove of pine trees.

-Beyond the pine trees, the beach suddenly ends and we had to walk over to a side-walk for cyclists, along the expressway.
+Beyond the pine trees, the beach suddenly ends and we had to move over to a side-walk along the expressway.
 The vehicles were going at a frightening speed.
-Dusk was setting in and we hurried on the way.
+Dusk was setting in so we picked up our pace.
 After a few minutes, Mani pointed out to the Torii in the lake.
 We took a break here and took some pictures with the dying sun setting the sky on fire from its reflection.